HaikuTeam/animator/QA.md

-Default timeline fields populated correctly (size, opacity) Default timeline JIT menu allows setting style.backgroundColor The artboard is positioned in the center of the glass A default sketch file with the proj name shows up in the library The default sketch file can be opened, and has explanatory content The default sketch file when opened is zoomed in appropriately My project's name displays on the stage
+Default timeline fields populated correctly (size, opacity) Default timeline JIT menu allows setting style.backgroundColor The artboard is positioned in the center of the glass A default sketch file with the project name shows up in the library The default sketch file can be opened, and has explanatory content The default sketch file when opened is zoomed in appropriately My project's name displays on the stage
 My project's name displays at bottom-left
-My project's name displays as the root element on the timeline Opening an old project with `backgroundColor` set shows it as a timeline row
+Opening an old project with `backgroundColor` set shows it as a timeline row

 Stage